losanki/losanki.github.io/about.markdown

 ignorance.
 (Bhagavad Gita 16:13-15)

-Ravi Solanki is a freelance/self employed IT Consultant mostly working with opensource technologies.
+Ravi Solanki is a self-employed IT Consultant, mostly designing solutions utilizing open-source technologies, residing in Bengaluru (India).